Partnership of Discretionary Trust should be carefully considered before making a decision on the business structure

 Maximum Net Asset Value Test

-The small business CGT concessions enable most privately owned businesses to sell their business without triggering a capital gain.
+The small business capital gain tax concessions enable most privately owned businesses to sell their business without triggering this tax.

 To be eligible for ...